Interactive visualisation of the Mandelbrot set using the Genie app

 Introduction

-The Mandelbrot set is one of the most famous fractals, first studied by French mathematicians Pierre Fatou and Gaston Julia in the early 20th century, but widely known for the work of Benoit Mandelbrot in the 1970s and 80s.
-This is the set of points on the complex plane for which the iterative process remains limited when .
+The Mandelbrot set is one of the most famous fractals, first studied by the French mathematicians Pierre Fatou and Gaston Julia in the early 20th century, but widely known for the work of Benoit Mandelbrot in the 1970s and 80s.
+This is the set of points on the complex plane for which the iterative process remains bounded when .

 Mathematically, the Mandelbrot set is defined as follows.
 For each complex number c, consider the sequence: